 Elimination of the tax exemption for municipal bonds would effectively signal a federal abandonment of infrastructure investment.
-In an era of diminishing grants and expanding mandates on local governments, tax exempt municipal bonds are the primary financial mechanism for city investments in electric, water, and wastewater infrastructure, which is the foundation of the City's economy and are crucial to the public health, safety and the environment.
+In an era of diminishing grants and expanding mandates on local governments, tax-exempt municipal bonds are the primary financial mechanism for city investments in electric, water, and wastewater infrastructure, which is the foundation of the City's economy and is crucial to the public health, safety and the environment.

-Removing the tax exemption for municipal bonds could raise the City's borrowing costs substantially, impairing the City's ability to invest in or construct critical infrastructure.
+Removing the tax exemption for municipal bonds would raise the City's borrowing costs substantially, impairing the City's ability to invest in or construct critical infrastructure and passing higher costs on to city taxpayers and utility customers.